 The lounge is located in the same spot, Concourse A, between gates A4 and A6.
 It’s open seven days in a row and it’s perfectly timed with the two Heathrow departures in the afternoon and evening.
 So let us walk you through the new Business and First Class British Airways lounge in San Francisco.

 Right after you take a step behind the sliding British Airways lounge doors, you won’t recognize the lounge reception area, as they were redone with a rich dark blue hue and a metallic logo.
 There are no longer separate areas for First Class and Club World Business Class flyers.
 For this reason, both types of passengers are sharing the same area.
 At the common area, you will find the hot and cold buffet with seasonal food and a self-serve bar.
 The airline made a 360-degree video of the lounge.

 British Airways San Francisco Lounge First Class “Boutique Dining”

-The new concept of dining was also introduced to the first class passengers – the “Boutique Dining”.
-Now, British Airways flyers can make themselves comfortable in one of the 26 velvet or leather seats and order a dish from a la carte menu.
+The new concept of dining was also introduced to the first-class passengers – the “Boutique Dining”.
+As a result, British Airways flyers can make themselves comfortable in one of the 26 velvet or leather seats and order a dish from a la carte menu.
 Entree meals include mezze plates, cioppino (a San Francisco creation) or heirloom tomato and ricotta rigatoni.
 Wine pairing is also available upon your request.